 Just like food, scented materials can attract insects and vermin.
 And wet items will produce mold and mildew, causing damage to your other possessions.
 Make sure the things you’re storing are dry before you pack them away inside your unit.

-If you’re not sure what you can or can’t store in your storage unit, it’s a good idea to check with the staff of your self-storage facility.
+If you’re not sure what you should and shouldn’t store in a storage unit, it’s a good idea to check with the staff of your self-storage facility.

 Delta Storage is happy to assist its customers in meeting their storage needs.
 Contact us today to find out what you can – and can’t – keep in our units.